neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 # Variant report 2022-10-17

-## Various immune evasive variants are x dominant around the world
+## Various immune evasive variants are dominant around the world

 Various immune evasive variants have evolved around the world and are in the process of becoming dominant.